The name of the Organisation Sensing Friends

 6.3 General Meetings

-General Meetings are open to Officers, committee members, working committee members and members and will be held at least a year or more often if necessary.
+General Meetings are open to Trustees, committee members, and members and will be held at least a year, or more often if necessary.

 All members and committee members will be given two weeks’ notice of such a meeting, giving the venue, date, time and agenda, and notice may be by telephone, email or post.